Vimux/Mainroad/README.md

 [Params]
     subtitle = "Just another site" # Subtitle of your site.
-Used in site header description = " John Doe's Personal blog about everything" # Description of your site.
+Used in site header description = " John Doe's Personal blog about everything" # Site description.
 Used in meta description opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true readmore = false # Show "Read more" button in list if true